Sustainable Living Actions

 - Learning about how to deter, divert or control pests without poisons

 - Bartering your surplus, or preserving it, in exchange for what neighbours grow.

-Organic growing has always been one of the most popular Sustainable Living topics, and is revised for 2013 by experienced Hutt Valley gardening tutor Natalie Hormann.
-To download your copy you need to be registered here via your district/city page, to get your password.
+Organic growing has always been one of the most popular Sustainable Living topics, and is revised for 2014 by experienced Hutt Valley gardening tutor Natalie Hormann.
+AVAILABLE NOW To download your copy you first need to be registered via your district/city page, to get your password.
 All topics are covered by the one password.

 Lisa avoids waste.
 She's a recycler as well as a cyclist.
 This early Sustainable Living participant had already labelled her mailbox 'NO junk mail' when she started the course, but learned lots more about how to avoid buying stuff destined for landfill, about re-using and recycling, over the next few weeks.

 Matthew Luxon, one of the 'Rubbish Free Year' pioneers, was also a Sustainable Living participant.
 He has edited and updated our waste minimisation topic for 2013, to ensure we can offer great advice and practical information.
 "About 93% of the raw materials used by humans get thrown away during manufacture and then 80% of the stuff we buy is thrown away after one use.
 New Zealanders throw away more rubbish per person than in most other developed countries." says Matthew, "It need not be that way.
 We reduced our throw away to landfill for a full year to one carrier bag contents.
 Everything else was either avoided, or re-used or recycled or composted.
 No, it was not easy, but we learned lots!"